Caching Strategies for Framer Websites (2026)

 Framer websites often rely on interactive animations, dynamic visuals, and high-resolution media.
 Without caching, these elements reload fully on every visit, leading to longer load times and higher bounce rates.

 Take Formula Bot, for example.
-After optimising caching and performance settings, the site achieved a 75% faster load speed, significantly improving user engagement.
-Additionally, these speed improvements helped push the brand from sixth to second position in Google rankings—proving that site speed directly influences SEO performance.
+After optimizing caching and performance settings, the site achieved a 75% faster load speed, significantly improving user engagement.
+Additionally, these speed improvements helped push the brand from sixth to second position in Google rankings-proving that site speed directly influences SEO performance.

 By implementing the right caching tweaks, you ensure seamless browsing experiences, reduced load times, and improved search visibility, all of which contribute to higher conversions and better user retention.